-This photo tutorial explains how to add a room air duct for heating and cooling by installing a flexible air duct and vent.
+This tutorial explains how to add a room air duct for heating and cooling by installing a flexible air duct and vent for better air flow.

 Room Heating and Cooling Problem

 My daughter’s bedroom was too warm in the summer and too cold in the winter because it had just a single air duct from the central heating and air system.
 By comparison, my son’s bedroom is about the same square footage and has two supply air ducts that keeps it comfortable year round.

 I solved the problem by installing flexible duct branch line and second air vent in my daughter’s bedroom:

 A large number of residential Heating Ventilation and Air Conditioning (HVAC) systems are poorly designed and/or installed.
 The problems I’ve found in my home are:

 - Blown fiberglass insulation (the white fluffy stuff that looks like cotton) was piled up near the scuttle hole entrance in the attic over my daughter’s bedroom and the far side of the attic had little or no insulation.
 Proper insulation is essential for climate control.

 - Dirty AC evaporator coils.
 Dirty air handler evaporator coils will block the air flow, decrease system efficiency and run up your electric bill.

 - Dirty or clogged air filter.
 Change the air filter regularly because a dirty filter will block the air flow.